KmanKid/gtk_workspace/readme.md

 This PowerShell script installs MSYS2 and its dependencies, configures the environment for building GTK applications, and sets up Visual Studio Code for development.

-## Prerequisites

-Ensure the script is run as an Administrator.

 ## Script Overview

 - Administrator Check: Confirms the script is running with Administrator rights.